 After you receive your admissions decision, if you’re an incoming transfer student, we’ll email you your credit evaluation as soon as possible.

 If you’d like college credit by exam, send us your official scores via the respective testing service by January 5.
 See if your scores qualify for credit.

 If your coursework was completed at a university outside of the United States, we’ll only be able to complete your transfer credit evaluation after we’ve received your required transcript evaluation by World Education Services, Inc.

 Enroll in MyCarolina. by the date noted in your letter of admission.
 You’ll officially be a Tar Heel once you accept your offer of admission and pay your $250 non-refundable deposit.

 Complete Required NCAA Form (Student-Athletes Only).
 To participate in NCAA athletics at Carolina, this step is required.
 You can access these forms in your enrollment checklist in MyCarolina.

 Set up your PIN.
 To help protect your privacy, you’ll set up a unique number that helps you connect with offices across campus.

 Honor code.
 If you’ve had any school-based disciplinary incidents or criminal charges, excluding any that have been expunged, since applying for admission, email us at email@example.com.

 Official transcripts.
-By January 10, provide provide official copies of your final high school transcript (first-year students) and transcripts for college coursework.
-If you’ve earned an associate degree from a North Carolina community college, you’ll need to submit a final transcript that includes the date you were awarded your degree.
+By January 9, please provide official copies of your final transcripts.
+For first-year students this should include your high school transcript with your graduation date and transcripts for all college coursework.
+If you’ve earned an associate degree from a North Carolina community college, we’ll also need that final transcript with graduation date.
 View instructions in MyCarolina.